GuyHoozdis/devcontainer-experiment/README.md

 Open the palette and select _Dev Containers: Rebuild Container_.
 Don't forget to add and commit your changed files.

+Refer to the [Dev Container Metadata Reference][devcontainer-metadata-reference] for the full file specification and the [pre-defined environment variables][devcontainer-pre-defined-variables] that are available.

 ### Locate the Actual Files from the Repo